feideconnect/core-apis/docs/adhocgroupadm.md

 ### Return values

 - `201 Created`: The group was created.
 More info about the group can be obtained from the url included in the `Location` header in the response
-- `400 Bad Request`: Some required parameter is missing or some passed parameter is invalid or malformed
+- `400 Bad Request`: Some required attribute is missing or some passed attribute is invalid or malformed

 ## Updating a group